 There are two main ways to retrieve the information you gather through LinkedIn lead gen forms.
 When you log in to your ad account, you can choose the form type from which you'd like to download lead info and then click Download Leads to receive them as a CSV file.
 LinkedIn also allows users with certain CRM or marketing automation software to set up integration and transfer the leads from LinkedIn Campaign Manager directly into your platform.

 LinkedIn lead gen forms are a thoughtful solution to a common problem marketers face: capturing information once a lead clicks an ad.
 The keys to success with these forms are to have available funds for testing and adjusting, to create an engaging ad, and to ask the right questions in your form.
-If you represent a B2B business and want to advertise on LinkedIn, you might find that it’s worth the time, effort, and patience to start creating campaigns and incorporating lead gen forms.
+If you’re interested in outsourcing your LinkedIn lead generation strategies, check out our guide to the best LinkedIn advertising agencies.